 - one of the three standard Danish courses (Danish 1, 2 or 3); and

 - employment-oriented programmes: guidance and improvement of qualifications, paid work experience placement or paid employment with public wage subsidies.

 An integration contract describing the programme content will be signed by you and the Job Centre.

-The integration programme lasts a maximum of 3 years and fills 37 hours per week.
-The standard Danish course programme can last up to 5 years and therefore may extend beyond the 3-year limit of the integration programme.
+The integration programme lasts a maximum of three years and fills 37 hours per week.
+The standard Danish course programme can last up to five years and therefore may extend beyond the three-year limit of the integration programme.

 You are obligated to participate actively in all aspects of the integration programme.
 This means that you will lose all or part of the public financial benefit if you do not participate.

 If you have young children, having childcare is important so that you can start work when you find employment or start an educational programme.